-Headlines after a new Harvard study declare open-plan offices a 'killer for collaboration'.
-But it doesn't have to be.
+Headlines following a new Harvard study declare office gardens a killer for collaboration.
+But they need not be.

-The most recent research results show that as offices moved from secluded spaces to open plan offices without fencing, direct ‘face-to-face’ collaboration decreased dramatically.
-Instead of talking to each other, people started using email and instant messaging much more frequently.
+The most recent survey results show that when offices switched from screened spaces to open office gardens without screening, direct face-to-face collaboration decreased dramatically.
+Instead of talking to each other, people started using e-mail and instant messaging much more frequently.

 The researchers used wearable technology to observe how people interacted with each other.
 The new space was a monotonous attempt to bring people together.
-But instead of fostering collaboration, this form of open-plan office space did just the opposite.
-Direct physical interaction decreased by 70 percent.
+But instead of promoting collaboration, this form of an open office space did the exact opposite.
+Direct physical interaction dropped by 70 percent.

-In a report on the study, Fast Company wrote: “Instead of a one-size-fits-all approach, as is common in open plan open plan design, work environments should offer several options that support the effective working of employees.”
-The idea that people need a diverse range of spaces to meet their changing needs throughout the workday has been something that Steelcase researchers and designers have been advocating for years.
+In a report on the study, Fast Company wrote, “Instead of a one-size-fits-all approach, as is common with open office garden design, work environments should offer a variety of options that support employees working effectively.”
+The idea that people need a diverse range of spaces to meet their changing needs throughout the workday is something Steelcase researchers and designers have been advocating for years.

 And looking further, the survey showed that 53 percent of people say they can’t find the spaces they need.
-More than half (51 percent) say they need to be able to escape from the same place over and over during their day, whether alone or with others.
+More than half (51 percent) say they need the ability to escape from the same place over and over during their day, whether they are alone or with others.

-“What is needed is a holistic approach that ensures the integration of the needs of people, place and technology”.
+“What is needed is a holistic approach that ensures the integration of the needs of people, place and technology.”

 - Ergonomic support and comfort

-- Spaces that help team members stay present and focused.
+- Spaces that help team members stay present and focused

 Creating an inspiring environment for your employees

-Offers choice and control
+Offer choice and control

 Make it authentic